 Distemper | Poisoning |

-When your Frenchie feels cold they will shiver and this is just a symptom of that.
+When your Frenchie feels cold, they will shiver, and this is just a symptom of that.

-Anxiety
+They Have Anxiety

-Separation anxiety | Separation anxiety is when your Frenchie does not want to be separated from you, this is by far the most common type of anxiety that dogs suffer. |
+Separation anxiety | Separation anxiety is when your Frenchie does not want to be separated from you; this is the most common type of anxiety that dogs suffer. |

 Fear of loud noises | Thunderstorms and fireworks can cause fear in your Frenchie.
 For this reason, they sometimes get nervous when they think a storm is approaching. |

-Changes in environment | Less common causes of anxiety may include environmental changes, such as traveling to a veterinarian, in a car if they not use to it or even things like changing of your working hours.
-More or less any abrupt change to the daily routine may lead to anxiety. |
+Changes in environment | Less common causes of anxiety may include environmental changes, such as traveling to a veterinarian, in a car if they are not used to it, or even changing your working hours.
+More or less, any abrupt change to the daily routine may lead to anxiety. |

 Symptoms of anxiety

-Legs and body shaking | Barking or howling |
+Legs and body shaking. | Barking or howling |

-Panting and pacing | Running away and/or cowering in the corner of a house |
+Panting and pacing | Running away and cowering in the corner of a house |

 Escaping the yard | Destroying furniture |